isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 [PHOTO]
 <div style="background-color: white;">Newly installed aerobridges at the Finger Pier, November  1980. *Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore*.

+The aerobridge is one of the features of Changi Airport not available at Paya Lebar.
+Aerobridges are more accessible, allowing passengers to board planes from the terminal building in all weather conditions, rather than taking a bus and climbing a flight of mobile steps.
+Changi Airport was one of the first few airports in the world to use the aerobridge.[^7]

+The aerobridge is commonplace now.
+But in 1981, a journalist reporting on her tour of the Changi Airport remarked that the highlight of the tour was “troop[ing] down an aerobridge”.[^8]

 [PHOTO]